OSGeo/gdal/doc/source/development/rfc/rfc89_sql_logging_callback.rst

 - number of affected/retrieved records

-Further research is necessary to determine if the following information could be also provideed:
+Further research is necessary to determine if the following information could be also provided:

 - time taken to execute the query